UtahTriangle/Laws/Proposals/igc_proposal.md

-Our Chapter resolves to pursue the creation of a new Independent Greek Council (IGC) at the University of Utah to provide governance for independent Greek organizations in order to create a governing body that:
+Our Chapter resolves to pursue the creation of a new Independent Greek Council (IGC) at the University of Utah in order to create a governing body that:
 * Pursues a modern form of Greek Life whose priority is to assist organizations in bettering its' members, our campus, and the broader community;
 * Create a governing body that does not suffer a skew in representation towards larger organizations;
 * Allows its' member organizations independence in how they pursue their missions; and